2020/21 at University College Birmingham

 Are the library and IT facilities open?

-From 8 March, Camden House will also be available if you need to use the computers – opening times will be confirmed in due course.
+Camden House is also be available if you need to use the computers.
 There will be IT staff on site if you are having any technical problems.
 Alternatively, you can see phone and online contact details for IT support here.

 For more information, please see the Other support services section below.